D-Pottsy/D-Pottsy.github.io/_pages/about.md

 ---
 Welcome to my website!

 I am a Research Associate working at the University of Leicester, within the Earth Observation Science group.

-Some examples of my current work:
+I am currently working on:
   - Methane remote sensing for site-specific regulation
     - TROPOMI, GHGSat, Aircraft
   - WRF-Chem modelling to support emission studies